akiarie/blog/_posts/2022-05-12-darwin-image.md

 > Genesis 1:27

-Given the parallelism between the clauses, which is present in 5:1–2 also, it is safe to conclude that the sexuality ("male and female") of man is an aspect or outworking of the _imago Dei_, or at the very least, closely bound up with it.
+Given the parallelism between the clauses, which is present in 5:1–2 also, it is safe to conclude that the sexuality ("male and female") of Man is an aspect or outworking of the _imago Dei_, or at the very least, closely bound up with it.

-Moreover, pressing the terms, it is of the utmost importance to recognize that man is not made _with_ the image of God, or given the divine image as something to bear.
+Moreover, pressing the terms, it is of the utmost importance to recognize that Man is not made _with_ the image of God, or given the divine image as something to bear.
 Rather, he is made _in_ the image, and _after_ (1:26) or _in_ (5:1) the likeness of God.

-We may therefore conclude that the image of God is either exactly identical with the nature of man, or it is something so inherent, so central, so definitional, that nothing more need be said to communicate what is essential about man than that he is God's image.
+We may therefore conclude that the image of God is either exactly identical with the nature of Man, or it is something so inherent, so central, so definitional, that nothing more need be said to communicate what is essential about Man than that he is God's image.

 ## Evolution is at Odds with this Doctrine.